 Refit of Cousteau’s Calypso begins anew

-Jacques-Yves Cousteau‘s famed oceanographic vessel Calypso is moved to Turkey for a full refit, including new engines.
+Jacques-Yves Cousteau‘s famed oceanographic vessel Calypso is moved to the Aykin Shipyard in Turkey for a full refit, including new engines.
 Calypso’s sad saga began in 1996 when she was struck and sunk by a barge in Singapore.
 She was salvaged and initially towed to Marseille (France) before being tied up in Larochelle for a decade in an advanced stage of decay.
 She was towed to Piriou shipyard in Concarneau for a complete refit in 2007 but work was never completed.
 In March 2015, the Piriou shipyard seeked a legal order to sell the historic ship in order to recover financial losses.
-Failed talks were held with the Prince Albert II of Monaco Foundation in March 2015 to repair and relocate Calypso to the Oceanographic Museum of Monaco, where Jacques-Yves Cousteau served as the director for more than three decades.
+Failed talks were held with the Prince Albert II of Monaco Foundation in March 2015 to repair and permanently exhibit Calypso at the Oceanographic Museum of Monaco, where Jacques-Yves Cousteau served as the director for more than three decades.